top of page

 About me

-I am Term Assistant Professor in Virginia Commonwealth University's Department of Philosophy.
+I am Term Associate Professor in Virginia Commonwealth University's Department of Philosophy.
 I earned my Ph.D. in Philosophy at the Ohio State University, and I earned my BA in Philosophy at the University of North Carolina at Chapel Hill.

 in the News